352.Infanterie-Division

 LIII.
 Armeekorps

-Festungs Infanterie-Battaillon 999
+Festungs Infanterie-Bataillon 999

-Festungs MG Battaillon 44
+Festungs MG Bataillon 44

 7.Armee Movement in the Ardennes Offensive